jocoteles/ESP32WebSocketControl/README.md

 The project is built using the **PlatformIO IDE** with the Arduino framework.

+We also implemented a [pure WebBluetooth version](https://github.com/jocoteles/ESP32WebBluetooh) of this project.
+Please, check it out.

 ## Features

 *   **WiFi Access Point Mode:** ESP32 hosts its own WiFi network.